Marvin Gaye: Midnight Love

-Personal life, family and death
+Personal life

+Gaye lived in a rented apartment at the Albert-I Promenade in Ostend, Belgium, during his early 1980s exile.

+Gaye married twice.
 In June 1963, Gaye married Anna Gordy, sister of Berry Gordy.
-The couple's contentious marriage ended in 1977, after a two-year divorce trial.
-That year, Gaye married Janis Hunter, daughter of Slim Gaillard, with whom he had a four-year courtship.
+The couple's contentious marriage ended in 1977 after a two-year divorce trial.
+That year, Gaye married Janis Hunter, daughter of Slim Gaillard, after a four-year courtship.
 They separated in 1979 and officially divorced in 1982.

-Gaye was the father of three: Marvin III (by adoption), Nona and Frankie.
-Marvin III was the biological son of Anna's niece, Denise Gordy, who was 16 at the time of his birth.
+Gaye was the father of three: Marvin III (by adoption), Nona, and Frankie.
+Marvin III was the biological son of Anna's niece, Denise Gordy, who was 16 at the time of Marvin III's birth.
 Nona and Frankie were born to Gaye's second wife, Janis.
 Gaye was a cousin of Wu-Tang Clan member Masta Killa.

 In 2018, producer Quincy Jones claimed Gaye had been sexually involved with actor Marlon Brando, an allegation denied by Gaye's surviving family.
+Gaye's sister Zeola called Jones "wicked and vindictive" following the allegations, while Gaye's eldest son Marvin III stated that his father "didn't have anything against homosexuals" and that Gaye was a "ladies' man".
 Jones later apologized for his comments, calling it "word vomit".

-Gaye's sister Zeola called the producer "wicked and vindictive", following Jones' allegations while Gaye's eldest son Marvin III stated that his father "didn't have anything against homosexuals" and that Gaye was a "ladies man".
+During his lifetime, Gaye owned several homes.
+From 1967 to 1972, Gaye and his family lived in a comfortable house near Detroit's Outer Drive; the home was once owned by Berry Gordy.
+Gaye and his family moved to Los Angeles in September 1972, settling at a home in the Hollywood Hills.
+After separating from his first wife, he bought a one-bedroom apartment in Culver City, California where he lived for over a year.
+In late 1973, he and then live-in girlfriend Janis resettled in a home in Topanga, California to get away from the busy Hollywood nightlife and Motown's demands.
+After a robbery occurred there, they moved to a mansion in Hidden Hills in 1975.
+That same year, he moved his parents to a home he bought specifically for them at the West Adams district of Los Angeles.

+After purchasing what became Marvin's Room in West Hollywood, Gaye made the building into his own recording studio, apartment complex, and nightclub.
+There, he made many of his late Motown-era recordings before the building was put on foreclosure following the singer filing for bankruptcy in October 1978.

+During his prolonged stay in Ostend, Gaye lived at a seafront apartment at Residence Jane on the Albert-I Promenade 77 where he wrote "Sexual Healing".
+By 1982, he had moved to a 21-room villa just outside Ostend before returning to the United States.
+In 1983, Gaye rented a mansion in Sherman Oaks, but due to his increasing debt and drug issues, he soon returned to his parents' property in West Adams, Los Angeles.